phpmentoring/resources-tools/vcs/git-tutorial.md

 Once you have successfully pushed your commits to your fork, you can go online and issue a pull request if you want your changes to be considered for inclusion in the original repository.

-If the main project lead requests further changes to your pull request before accepting, edit your branch as required and re-trace the steps above to add, commit and push ﬁles back to your fork, then update your pull request.
+If the project maintainer requests changes to your pull request before accepting, edit your branch as required and re-trace the steps above to add, commit and push ﬁles back to your fork, then update your pull request.

 ##House-keeping